pombase/genome_changelog/readme.md

 8485 vw253 2022-10-08
 ```

-After this, you can download all versions each contig file where changes were made by running:
+After this, you can download all versions each contig file where changes were made by running (note that you can run each chromosome in parallel to speed up):

 ```
 python get_revisions_files.py